-Dermatologists at Hammersmith College of Medicine used a pulsed-dye laser, a standard piece of equipment in many dermatology centres but one that has not been aimed at acne, a report said.
+Dermatologists at Hammersmith College of Medicine used a pulsed-dye laser, a standard piece of equipment in many dermatology centers but one that has not been aimed at acne, a report said.

 A welcome development